tcpalmer/nina-scheduler/faqs.md

 > No.  NINA is primarily for DSO imaging.
 Although there are plugins that support non-DSOs, the Target Scheduler does not.

+_Will the plugin stop tracking and guiding while it's waiting for the next target?_

+> Yes - it will stop where it is but won't park.

 _Can I make changes to projects, targets, or exposure plans while it's running?_

 > Yes.
 The target currently running in the Target Scheduler Container won't see the changes but they will be picked up the next time the Planning Engine runs.